-How do you get started when it comes to researching your disease and treatments options?
+How do you get started when it comes to researching your condition and treatments options?

 There are several places and resources you can turn to for reliable information.
 Here is some information to get you started: